Zeo666/AllTheRoles/README.md

 -----------------------
 ## Bodyguard
 ### **Team: Crewmates**
-The bodyguard is a Crewmate that can protect another player from being killed and taking their place as the victim.
+The bodyguard is a Crewmate that can protect another player from being killed and taking their place as the victim,\
+with an option to also kill the attacker.

 ### Game Options
 | Name | Description | Type | Default |